hickory-dns/hickory-dns/README.md

 # Status

-## DNS-over-TLS and DNS-over-HTTPS

-DoT and DoH are supported.
-This is accomplished through the use of one of `native-tls`, `openssl`, or `rustls` (only `rustls` is currently supported for DoH).
-The Resolver requires valid DoT or DoH resolvers being registered in order to be used.

-To use DoT or DoH with the `Client`, construct it with `TlsClientStream` or `HttpsClientStream`.
-Client authentication/mTLS is currently not supported, there are some issues still being worked on.
-TLS is useful for Server authentication and connection privacy.

-To enable DoT, one of the features `dns-over-native-tls`, `dns-over-openssl`, or `dns-over-rustls` must be enabled. `dns-over-https-rustls` is used for DoH.

 ## DNSSEC status

 The current root key is bundled into the system, and used by default.
 This gives